PharrellWANG/dataportalAPIs/README.md

-# dataportalAPIs
+# data portal APIs

-science park dataportal apis
+science park data portal apis

 How to run from terminal on macOS:
 1. Setup the proper python3.5.2 virtual environment (you may need to install multiple packages using pip)